searchfe/cosmic/README.md

 ## The Repository

 Cosmic design is a concrete practice of [D2R](https://design-to-release.github.io/docs).
 This repository is where we develop it together with the community.
 Not only do we work on code and issues here, we also publish our roadmap , development guide.
-This source code is available to everyone under the standard (MIT license)[LICENSE.txt].
+This source code is available to everyone under the standard [MIT license](LICENSE.txt).

 ## About Cosmic Design